VibrantStarling/make-protein-atlas/README.md

 **NOTE \-** this step is included in the pipeline at the end of this document and can handle multiple PXDs at once.
 This section breaks down what you would need to do to do it yourself for one dataset.

-1. On the login/head node on HPC make a directory for your species in  /mnt/hc-storage/groups/peptideatlas\_builds/.
-Avoid spaces in your directory name, call it something informative like Toxoplasma\_gondii\_ME49, ToxoplasmaGondiiME49, or TgondiiME49
+1. On the login/head node on HPC make a directory for your species in  `/mnt/hc-storage/groups/peptideatlas_builds/`.
+Avoid spaces in your directory name, call it something informative like `Toxoplasma_gondii_ME49`, `ToxoplasmaGondiiME49`, or `TgondiiME49`
-2. activate [screen]() so you can leave your window to idle without risk of it timing out
+2. activate [screen](https://www.howtogeek.com/662422/how-to-use-linuxs-screen-command/) so you can leave your window to idle without risk of it timing out
 ```
 screen
 ```